alejosilvalau/coding-interview-prep/SystemsExpert/Design A Code-Deployment System/design-a-code-deployment-system.md

 On the actual implementation, the system will select the record for the dequeuing mechanism by looking at the oldest **created_at** timestamp with a 'queued' status.
 This means that **status** will also be an index as well as **created_at**.

 ## Build System - Concurrency
-ACID Transactions makes it safe for hundred of workers to pick up jobs, without running the same one.
+ACID Transactions makes it safe for hundreds of workers to pick up jobs, without running the same one.
 The transaction will look like this:
 ```
 BEGIN TRANSACTION;
 SELECT * FROM jobs WHERE status = 'queued' ORDER BY created_at ASC LIMIT 1;